microsoft/psi-samples/Samples/SimpleVoiceActivityDetector/README.md

 	.Do(logEnergy => Console.WriteLine($"LogEnergy = {logEnergy}"));
 ```

+Let's now execute the application.
 You should notice that the values will be low when you're quiet, and get higher when you talk.
 But the messages will probably be flowing by very fast, as the microphone will produce an audio buffer message every 10 ms or so.

-Let's slow things down by inserting a `Sample()` operator to sample a message every 0.2 seconds.
+So let's slow things down by inserting a `Sample()` operator to sample and return a message only every 0.2 seconds.

 ```csharp
 // Display the log energy